-In addition to the competitive compensation package and the development of employees, the Company retains its employees by maintaining a safe, responsible, and preferred workplace.
+In addition to providing a competitive compensation package and emphasizing the development of employees, the Company retains its employees by maintaining a safe, responsible, and preferred workplace.
 The Company is committed to conducting business in conformance with the highest ethical standards and in compliance with all relevant legal and regulatory requirements.
 The "Code of Business Conduct and Ethics" and the "Corporate Compliance Program" are two active programs that guide the Company's practices to achieve these goals.

-During the global outbreak of the Coronavirus disease 2019 ("COVID-19"), the Company took many proactive steps to maintain the health and safety of its employees and maintain a preferred workplace.
-These actions included:
+Since the beginning of the global outbreak of the Coronavirus disease 2019 ("COVID-19") in March 2020, the Company continues to take multiple proactive steps to maintain the health and safety of its employees and maintain a preferred workplace.
+These actions include:

-• Providing all hourly employees with additional COVID-19 PTO;

-- Encouraging employees to work remotely, wherever possible, and implementing social distancing throughout each manufacturing facility, including in every manufacturing cell; - Through dedicated facility nurses, confidentially communicating with and assisting employees with potential health issues; - Restricting visitor access to avoid introducing new people to the factory environment; - Implementing additional cleaning, sanitizing, improved ventilation and other health and safety processes to maintain a clean and safe workplace; and - Providing all employees with multiple facemask coverings and other personal protective equipment and mandating their use at all times in our facilities.
+- Providing all employees with additional COVID-19 PTO; - Encouraging employees to work remotely, wherever possible, and implementing social distancing throughout each manufacturing facility, including in every manufacturing cell; - Through dedicated facility nurses, confidentially communicating with and assisting employees with potential health issues and contact tracing; - Restricting visitor access to avoid introducing new people to the factory environment; - Implementing additional cleaning, sanitizing, improved ventilation and other health and safety processes to maintain a clean and safe workplace; and - Providing all employees with multiple face coverings and other personal protective equipment and mandating their use in our facilities.